viebboy/PyGOP/README.md

 If you use one of the algorithms, please cite the corresponding articles:

 * S. Kiranyaz, T. Ince, A. Iosifidis and M. Gabbouj, "Progressive Operational Perceptron", Neurocomputing, vol 224, pp. 142-154, 2017.
-* D. T. Tran, S. Kiranyaz, M. Gabbouj and A. Iosifidis, "Heterogeneous Multilayer Generalized Operational Perceptron", arXiv preprint arXiv:1804.05093, 2018.
+* D. T. Tran, S. Kiranyaz, M. Gabbouj and A. Iosifidis, "Heterogeneous Multilayer Generalized Operational Perceptron", IEEE Transactions on Neural Networks and Learning Systems, 2018.
-* D. T. Tran, S. Kiranyaz, M. Gabbouj and A. Iosifidis, "Progressive Operational Perceptron with Memory", arXiv preprint arXiv:1808.06377, 2018.
+* D. T. Tran, S. Kiranyaz, M. Gabbouj and A. Iosifidis, "Progressive Operational Perceptron with Memory", Neurocomputing, 2019.